matthiasak/graphdl/README.md

 Graph Description Language is a GraphQL Schema Definition Language / syntax that enables terse GraphQL Schema creation with far fewer lines of code.

+> Note: this is experimental and for learning-purposes.
+For fullest GraphQL schema language implementation, use `buildSchema()` from the `graphql` npm library.
+More info: http://graphql.org/learn/schema/.

 ## What?
 Why?

 GraphQL is a pretty cool piece of tech that allows application clients (browsers, native apps, etc) to query for data from a server without making multiple RESTful requests.
 Imagine querying a GitHub user, all her/his projects, and each of those projects contributors from the GitHub API.
 If I were pulling my GitHub information (username `@matthiasak`), I would make these requests: